k9chen/k9chen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Originally from Fujian, China, I am an undergraduate student at the [University of Virginia](https://www.virginia.edu/) pursuing a double major in neuroscience and cognitive science with a minor in bioethics.
-Presently, I am a researcher at the [UVA School of Medicine](https://med.virginia.edu/) working on projects related to iPSC-induced 3D brain organoid models and the pathophysiology of Alzheimer's disease, advised by [Dr. Lulu Jiang](https://med.virginia.edu/neuroscience/faculty/primary-faculty/lulu-jiang-md-phd/).
+Originally from Fujian, China, I am a second-year at the [University of Virginia](https://www.virginia.edu/) pursuing a double major in neuroscience and cognitive science with a minor in bioethics.
+Presently, I am an undergraduate researcher at the [UVA School of Medicine](https://med.virginia.edu/) working on projects related to iPSC-induced 3D brain organoid models and the pathophysiology of Alzheimer's disease, advised by [Dr. Lulu Jiang](https://med.virginia.edu/neuroscience/faculty/primary-faculty/lulu-jiang-md-phd/) at the [Center for Brain Immunology and Glia](https://med.virginia.edu/big/).

 My research focuses on translating the neuropathological mechanisms and biomarkers of nervous system disorders into novelly refined diagnostic and therapeutic tools for clinical applications.
 Of secondary relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

 My recreational interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, John Chu, and Wang Jinkang (to name a few of my regulars), and theorizing about extraterrestrial intelligence.